jinzhongjia/smart-backspace.nvim/README.md

 Using the `:SmartBackspaceToggle` command, smart-backspace can be toggled on/off.

+You can force a certain state with either `:SmartBackspaceToggle on` or `:SmartBackspaceToggle off`

 If you want to set a keybind to toggle smart-backspace, you can implement the following into your neovim config:

 ```lua